 Low cost of entry:

-The first advantage of options is that it allows the investor or trader to take a position with a small amount as compared to stock transactions.
+It allows the investor or trader to take a position with a small amount as compared to stock transactions.
 If you are buying actual stocks, you have to shell out a large sum of money which would be equal to the price of each stock multiplied into the number of stocks you buy.

 Hedging against risks: